 Due to the ongoing COVID-19 crisis, sparqs' trainers are not currently delivering training on-site.
 If you need specific support this year in training your Apprentice Reps in an online environment, please contact Justin Walker, Development Consultant - firstname.lastname@example.org.

-Our Apprentice Rep Training materials, launched in 2016-17, include an introductory presentation designed for institutions to generate interest amongst reps, along with the training materials for delivery by sparqs.
+In addition to our Apprentice Rep Training materials, we have also developed an introductory presentation, designed for institutions to generate interest amongst reps in the first instance.

 The training is aimed at newly elected apprentice reps who have not attended training before.
 It aims to develop confidence in their role, as being an apprentice rep for the first time can be a daunting prospect.

 Our usual face-to-face training is designed to be delivered to between 12-25 apprentices per session.
 It lasts 2 hours and is split into 2 parts.
 The first part looks at the role of the apprentice rep and what the Apprentice Learning Experience is, while the second half takes the rep through the process they would go through as a rep.

 We have developed the following presentation as an introduction to the Apprentice Learning Experience, for colleges to use to generate initial interest amongst apprentices:

 This presentation focuses more on introducing the apprentices to the concept of learning and teaching and how they can effectively feed back about their experience at college, whilst also introducing them to the role of the apprentice rep. Those interested in becoming a rep can then attend a training session, the materials for which are below.